 Launch RT Jurisprudence Assessment

-The Launch RT Jurisprudence Assessment is completed by new or recently reinstated CRTO Members to ensure that all RTs in Ontario have the appropriate degree of knowledge regarding standards, guidelines, legislation and regulations that govern their practice.
+The Launch RT Jurisprudence Assessment is an online, web-based, open-book assessment consisting of 60 multiple-choice questions.
+All new or recently reinstated CRTO Members are required to complete Launch RT.
+This will ensure all RTs in Ontario have the appropriate degree of knowledge regarding standards, guidelines, legislation and regulations that govern their practice.

 The RelevanT Learning Module is designed to ensure all RTs remain current in their knowledge of the standards, guidelines and legislation that govern their practice.
 This online module takes approximately 20 minutes to complete and consists of practice standard changes that have occurred over the past year (e.g., recent regulation changes, new or revised professional practice guidelines, etc.).